-An exception to this last statement must be noted. educated classes in a society, such as was the Hellenistic, normally are instances of undifferentiated consciousness. their education had among its sources works of genuine philosophers, so that they could be familiar with logical principles and take propositions as the objects on which they reflected and operated.
+An exception to this last statement must be noted.
+The educated classes in a society, such as was the Hellenistic, normally A are instances of undifferentiated consciousness.
+But their education had among its sources works of genuine philosophers, so that they could be familiar with logical principles and take propositions as the objects on which they reflected and operated.
 In this fashion the meaning of homoousion for Athanasius was contained in a rule concerning propositions about the Father and the Son: eadem de Filio quae de Patre dicuntur excepto Patris nomine.
-Again, the meaning of the one person and two natures, mentioned in the second paragraph of the decree of Chalcedon, stands forth in the repeated affirmation of the first paragraph that it is one and the same Son our Lord Jesus Christ that is perfect in divinity and the same perfect in humanity, truly God and the same truly man, consubstantial with the Father in his divinity and the same consubstantial with us in his humanity, born of the Father before the ages in his divinity and these last days the same... born of the Virgin Mary in his humanity.
-10 Now the meaning of the first paragraph can be communicated without any new technical terms.
-However, logical reflection on the first and a light to the tile from the properties of the court of the court of the paragraph will give rise to questions.
+Again, the meaning of the one person and two natures, mentioned in the second paragraph of the decree of Chalcedon, stands forth in the repeated affirmation of the first pase paragraph $\bigwedge deeree{\Lambda} that it is one and the same Son our Lord Jesus Christ$ that is perfect in divinity and the same perfect in humanity. truly God and the same truly man, consubstantial with the Father in his divinity and nununbatantial the same consubstantial with us in his humanity, born of the Father before the ages 1n-his divinity and the same these last days ... born of the Virgh Mary--in-his-humanity-nos-is-the-time-for-all-good-mer in his divinity and these last days the same ... born of the Virgin Mary in his humanity.
+Now the meaning of the first paragraph can be communicated without any new technical terms.
+However, logical reflection on the first paragraph will give rise to questions.
 Is the humanity the same as the divinity?
 If not, how can the same be both God and man?
-It is only after these questions have arisen in the mind of the inquirer that it is relevant to explain that a distinction can be drawn between person and nature, that divinity and humanity denote two natures, that it is one and the same person that is both God and man.
+It is only after these questions have arisen in the mind of the inquirer that it is relevant to expalid explain that a fied distinction can be drawn between person and nature, that divinity and humanity denote two natures, that it is one and the same person that is both God and man.
 Such logical clarification is within the meaning of the decree.
-But if one goes on to the raise metaphysical questions, such as the reality of the distinction between person and nature, one not only moves beyond the questions explicitly envisaged by the decree but also beyond the horizon of undifferentiated consciousness.
+But if one goes on to raise metaphysical questions, such as the reality of the distinction between person explicitly and nature, one not only moves beyond the questions, envisaged by the f decree but also beyond the horizon of undifferentiated consciousness.